tidzo/ACTools/README.md

 ####Buttons

-Calling throttle.buttons.<button_name>() will return True if that button is currently pressed, and False if not.
+Calling throttle.buttons.button_name() will return True if that button is currently pressed, and False if not.
 Future documentation updates will include a table of defined buttons here, but for now, examine namedcontrollers.py and see where the buttons are listed in definition of the WarthogThrottle class.

 **example:**